Flutterwave/PHP-v3/README.md

 print_r($result);
 ```

-## VirtualAccount Sample implementation
+### Virtual Accounts

 The following implementation shows how to create a virtual Account.
 Please view the documentation for more options that can be added in the payload
 https://developer.flutterwave.com/reference#create-a-virtual-account-number

 ```php